jacobkrol/jacobkrol.github.io/README.md

-# Jacob Krol: Resume and Information Page
+# Jacob Krol: The Web Development Journey

 Welcome to my GitHub!
 This is the host repository of my main webpage, [jacobkrol.github.io](https://jacobkrol.github.io/).
 This isn't my profile, but I'd like to share how my webpage got to be what it is today.